-Possible benefits of consuming matcha
+Possible health benefits

 Concentration and cognition

-L-Theanine is an amino acid found in matcha that promotes a state of relaxation and well-being.
-Stress can induce beta waves in the brain.
+L-theanine is an amino acid found in tea.
+It promotes a state of relaxation and well-being.
+Combined with caffeine, it can induce a state of relaxed alertness.

 Type 2 diabetes

 The study followed over 40,000 Japanese participants between the ages of 40 and 79 for 11 years, starting in 1994.

-How to incorporate more matcha into your diet
+How to use matcha

-- Add matcha powder to smoothies
+- Add matcha powder to a smoothie

 - Mix matcha powder into oatmeal